-Questioning the advisability of state laws against ASCAP enacted in a half-dozen states, Mr. Levy predicted that broadcasters even-tually will pay for this litigation By im-ne "open through increased rates. plication, he attacked the "open letter" of last April sent to Con-gress by Mr. Craney, who advocated action on copyright.
+accountings, meaning disclosure of their books; that he had been in-formed some 310 stations had been delinquent in the amount of some \$500,000 in their royalties as of predicted that broadcasters even-tually will pay for this litigation By im-ne "open through increased rates. plication, he attacked the "open letter" of last April sent to Con-gress by Mr. Craney, who advocated action on copyright.
 The letter bore the boldface inscription "Can You Be Re-elected?"
 Mr. Levy said this letter had made enemies for broadcasting among congressmen.
 Even before the Levy letter reached stations, Mr. Craney had written them reviewing developments in the music copyright field since the last Convention.
 He has been the prime mover of the anti-ASCAP measure placing copyright groups under state police jurisdiction.
 Reminding station owners that "1940 is coming along," Mr. Craney pointed out present ASCAP contracts will expire then and that unless remedial steps are taken, broadcasters will be in an even more serious plight.
-He advocated a 10-point program as follows:

-1. Support national copyright legislation which will set up rules of fair play between the copyright owner and user, and which will place the responsibility for the public performance of music on the person originating the performance.

-2. Support state legislation setting forth rules for combines to operate under.

-3. Give aid to all states where legislation has been enacted or is being considered.
+He advocated a 10-point program as follows: Support national copyright legislation which will set up rules of fair play be-tween the copyright owner and user, and which will place the responsibility for the public performance of music on the person originating the performance.
+Support state legislation setting forth rules for combines to operate under.
+Give aid to all states where legisla-tion has been enacted or is being con-sidered.

-sidered.

-4. Gather all information concerning tate legislation into a file and make this available to other states.

-5. Educate all broadcasters in the coun-

-5. Educate all broadcasters in the country on copyright.
-6. Establish a copyright clearance bureau, which would make available the names of reliable firms transcribing or producing public domain, and or, tax free music and lists of such music.
+4. Gather all information concerning state legislation into a file and make this available to other states.
+5. Educate all broadcasters in the coun- Educate all broadcasters in the country on copyright.
+Establish a copyright clearance bureau. which would make available the names of reliable firms transcribing or producing public domain, and 'or. tax free music and lists of such music.
 (Lang-Worth is the only one in this class at present-they protect you as to the clearance of their numbers with an insurance policy from Lloyds of London).
-7. Educate authors and composers on the workings of a "per use" or "per piece" system.
+Educate authors and composers on the workings of a "per use" or "per piece" system.